cathiele/rpngo/USER_GUIDE.md

 on both devices (e.g. this is a bit more advanced than other options).

+#### Send multiple files

+The usual way to send multiple files is using YMODEM or ZMODEM ut RPNGO does not have them implemented at the time of writing.

+There is, however a shell script that will allow you to send multiple files in the `examples/` directory named `make_xmodem_file.sh`:

+You can run it like this:

+    ./make_xmodem_file.sh *.rpn > out.txt

+Where `*.rpn` is the list of files you want to send.
+This creates a "program" that defines each file and saves it.
+Thus you send the `out.txt` file to the calculator, then receive and execute it:

+    rx
+    @

+and it will create a set of files, just like YMODEM would.

 ## The startup file

 On PC, A file named `$HOME/.rpngo` will be created if it does not yet exist